Clostridial Necrotizing Enteritis

 Clostridial necrotizing enteritis is a mild to severe clostridial infection, which can be fatal if not treated promptly.

-C. perfringens type C occasionally causes severe inflammatory disease in the small bowel (primarily, the jejunum).
-Disease is caused by clostridial β-toxin, which is very sensitive to proteolytic enzymes and is inactivated by normal cooking.
-Inflammation is segmental, involving small or large patches with varying degrees of hemorrhage and necrosis.
-Perforation may occur.
+C. perfringens type C occasionally causes severe necrosis in the small bowel (primarily the jejunum).
+Disease is caused by clostridial beta-toxin, which is very sensitive to proteolytic enzymes and is inactivated by normal cooking.
+Necrosis is segmental, involving small or large patches with varying degrees of hemorrhage and intramural gas; necrosis ranges from mucosal injury to full-thickness necrosis and perforation.

 These factors are typically present collectively only in the hinterlands of New Guinea and parts of Africa, Central and South America, and Asia.
 In New Guinea, the disease is known as pigbel and is usually spread through contaminated pork, other meats, and perhaps peanuts.

-Severity varies from mild diarrhea to a fulminant course of severe abdominal pain, vomiting, bloody stool, septic shock, and sometimes death within 24 h.
+Severity varies from mild diarrhea to a fulminant course of severe abdominal pain, vomiting, bloody stool, septic shock, and sometimes death within 24 hours.

-Diagnosis of clostridial necrotizing enteritis is based on clinical presentation plus toxin in stool.
+Diagnosis of clostridial necrotizing enteritis is based on clinical presentation plus the presence of C. perfringens type C toxin in stool.

 This similar life-threatening syndrome develops in the cecum of neutropenic patients (eg, those with leukemia or receiving cancer chemotherapy).
 It may be associated with sepsis due to C. septicum.

-Symptoms are fever, abdominal pain, GI bleeding, and diarrhea.
+Symptoms of neutropenic enterocolitis are fever, abdominal pain, gastrointestinal bleeding, and diarrhea.

-Neutropenic enterocolitis must be distinguished from C. difficile–induced diarrhea, graft-vs-host disease, and colitis due to cytomegalovirus.
+Neutropenic enterocolitis must be distinguished from Clostridioides (formerly, Clostridium) difficile–induced diarrhea, graft-vs-host disease, and colitis due to cytomegalovirus.

 Treatment of neutropenic enterocolitis is with antibiotics, but surgery may be necessary.

-Neonatal necrotizing enterocolitis, which occurs in neonatal ICUs, may be caused by C. perfringens, C. butyricum, or C. difficile, although the role of these organisms needs further study.
+Neonatal necrotizing enterocolitis, which occurs in neonatal intensive care units, may be caused by C. perfringens, C. butyricum, or C. difficile, but the role of these organisms needs further study.
+Most cases occur in premature neonates who weigh less than 1500 g.